John Edgerley: Family

 John and Sarah had two boys, John born 26 July 1846 and William born 4 April 1848.
 A daughter Sarah was born in 1850.
 In 1852 Sarah Edgerley sold the fruit trees, put cows on the 11 acres and ran a milk supply.

 John Edgerley's son, John, was one of the first white people born in Auckland in 1846.
 According to his own record he was born in the raupo hut on the land at Epsom.
 He was apprenticed to the building trade, serving in the Remuera and Parnell Volunteers during the land wars, then moved to the Thames gold fields, Fiji and Melbourne.
 In Fiji he built houses for Missionaries and ran a cotton plantation.
 He returned in to Epsom in the 1860s and in the early 1880s he went into partnership with his brother William, settling on the land at Epsom and running a building business.
 Around this time the brothers built a return villa on a high point of their property, incorporating John Edgerley's 1849 house according to family lore and Dinah Holman in “Newmarket lost and found”.

 John's wife Sarah died in June 1895 aged 83.
 1895 the Edgerley brother were conspicuous attenders at the annual meetings of Epsom ratepayers, usually held in William Edgerley's workshop.
 John Edgerley was elected to the Epsom Road Board in 1901 and served until April 1920.

 In 1903 the Edgerley family sold the upper part of their land to George Goldsboro architect (now 66 Gillies Ave) for £196 and part to Alfred Kidd (now 74 Gillies Ave) for £180.
 Like Highwic, these properties were chosen because the building platforms, on land rising up the slopes of Mount Eden, had views across the valley and down to the harbour.
 Around this period, Mr Goldsboro built Mrs Wilson's house at 66 and Mr Kidd built a house at 74 to designs by Mr Goldsbro’.
 The entrances were from Domain Rd now called Gillies Avenue.
-The land must have been wooded with volcanic rock forest as there is the large stump of a mature puriri tree under the Kidd house.
+The land must have been wooded with volcanic rock forest as there is the large stump of a mature pūriri tree under the Kidd house.